AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-sql-automated-backup-v2.md

 ![SQL Automated Backup configuration in Azure portal preview](./media/virtual-machines-windows-sql-automated-backup-v2/automated-backup-blade.png)

-> [AZURE.NOTE]
+> [!NOTE]
 > Automated Backup v2 is disabled by default.

-For context, see the complete topic on [provisioning a SQL Server virtual machine in Azure](/documentation/articles/virtual-machines-windows-portal-sql-server-provision/).
+For context, see the complete topic on [provisioning a SQL Server virtual machine in Azure](./virtual-machines-windows-portal-sql-server-provision.md).

 ### Existing VMs
 For existing SQL Server virtual machines, select your SQL Server virtual machine.
 Then select the **SQL Server configuration** section of the **Settings** blade.